marcelleonlafebre/lab_manualcloud/non_functional_demo_lab.md

 ## Process to setup of tpc-ds benchmark environment in aws

 Is important to mention that this demo excercise can be excecuted in an Lab Learner Environment that as a prerequisite we have to setup the Athena Tool for Big Data Querys, creating a bucket as repository needed.
-The following two images show how configure the prerequisite to use Athena, first creating a bucket S3 and then setting it using "Edit Settings" for the right functionning of Athena:
+The following two images show how to configure the prerequisite to use Athena, first creating a bucket S3 and after setting it using "Edit Settings" for the right functionning of Athena:
 ![Athena Conf](img/athena_conf.png)
 ![Athena Conf](img/athena_conf2.png)
 Once Athena is configured we have to do the following steps: